“How Our Teen Became His Own Best Advocate”

-With the help of an ADHD coach, 16-year-old David Webber turned his plummeting grades around and improved his school life.
+It takes a village to make sure children and teens with ADHD get the support they need to thrive.
+With the help of an ADHD coach, 16-year-old David Webber turned his plummeting grades around and improved his school life thanks to stronger executive function skills.

 High-school junior David Webber has two big passions: writing and the Washington Redskins.
 Nearly six feet tall, he’s athletic, musical (he plays piano and clarinet), has a wry sense of humor, and loves those rare times when he beats his dad at Scrabble.